 Housing and Dining

 The Yale Housing Office has dormitory and apartment units available for graduate and professional students.
 Dormitories are single-occupancy and two-bedroom units of varying sizes and prices.
 They are located across the campus, from Edward S. Harkness Memorial Hall, serving the medical campus, to Helen Hadley Hall and the newly built 272 Elm Street, serving the central/science campus.
 Unfurnished apartments consisting of efficiencies and one-, two-, and three-bedroom apartments for singles and families are also available.
 Family housing is available in Whitehall and Esplanade Apartments.
-The Housing website (http://housing.yale.edu) is the venue for graduate housing information and includes dates, procedures, facility descriptions, floor plans, and rates.
-Applications for the new academic year are available beginning April 23 and can be submitted directly from the website.
+The Housing website (https://housing.yale.edu) is the venue for graduate housing information and includes dates, procedures, facility descriptions, floor plans, and rates.
+Applications for the new academic year are available beginning April 22 and can be submitted directly from the website with a Yale NetID.